Skip to Content

 About Lori

-Portrait of Lori.Hello, and welcome to Our Heritage of Health!
+Portrait of blog author, Lori.Hello, and welcome to Our Heritage of Health!
 My name is Lori Elliott.
 I live in suburban Massachusetts, but I’m a country girl at heart, and someday I’d love to live in an old, historic farmhouse with a front porch and a fireplace and enough land for animals and a big vegetable and herb garden.

 In the meantime, I consider myself a suburban homesteader, and I live as much of the homesteading lifestyle as I can in the suburbs with my small flock of backyard chickens, vegetable and herb gardens, and cooking real food from scratch.